jfjelstul/iuropa/README.md

 }
 ```

-The citation for the paper is:
+The citation for the article is:

 > Brekke, Stein Arne, Joshua C. Fjelstul, Silje Synnøve Lyder Hermansen, and Daniel Naurin.
 2023.
 "The CJEU Database Platform: Decisions and Decision-Makers."
 Journal of Law and Courts 11(2): 389-410. https://doi.org/10.1017/jlc.2022.3.

-The `BibTeX` entry for the paper is:
+The `BibTeX` entry for the article is:

 ```
 @article{Brekke_Fjelstul_Hermansen_Naurin_2023,